kevinzehner/python-boot-catalogue/ReadMe.md

 - **Dropdown Menus**: Users can select vehicle manufacturer, model, engine size, mark series, drive type, position, and transmission to filter available parts.
 - **Search Functionality**: Based on the selected criteria, the application searches the database for available parts and displays them.
-- **Image Display**: Each part is accompanied by an image for easy identification.
+- **Image Display**: Most parts have an image of a diagram included, although it is missing on some.
 - **Results Layout**: Results are displayed in a grid layout, with each part's size and number presented.

 ## Installation